Krzysztofe/godziny/README.md

 - To record hours for a specific month, the user must submit their name and specify their color whch represent color of the tile in the settings panel.
 Then user's name will automatically appear in the select input field within the form for specifying the number of hours.
 - In the settings menu, users and months can also be deleted.

 The application was developed in consultation with trade union workers council members and is ultimately intended for their use.
 Aplication was created as part of the "Zaprogramuj Życie" competition, completed in July 2023.

+Live recording of the application presentation during the conclusion of the competition <a href = "https://krzysztofe.github.io/godziny/"> here --></a>  (39-60 min.)

 ![Zrzut ekranu (208)](https://github.com/Krzysztofe/godziny/assets/96065197/7e2aa8bb-a065-4f4f-bc3d-a3da0b506897)